Coalition of 24 states urges Trump to kill Obama's carbon emission plan

-Officials in 24 states have urged U.S. President-elect Donald Trump to kill the centerpiece of President Barack Obama's strategy to combat climate change and shut down coal-fired power plants.
+Officials in 24 states have urged U.S. President-elect Donald Trump to kill the centrepiece of President Barack Obama's strategy to combat climate change and shut down coal-fired power plants.

 The coalition requested the incoming Republican government undo the Clean Power Plan enacted by the current Democratic administration.
 The law was designed to lower carbon emissions mainly from coal-fired power plants by 2030 to 32 percent below 2005 levels.